 Assess, predict, perform

 So measurement of your EQ is the first step.
 But how can emotional intelligence be measured?
 Is it reliable?
 Does it have predictive value?
 Is it scientific?
-These are the kinds of questions that, over two decades, have led us to recommend using the EQ-i 2.0, a Level B Psychometric assessment based on the research of Dr. Reuven Bar-On, licensed by Multi-Health System Inc, or MHS.
+These are the kinds of questions that, over two decades, have led us to recommend using the EQ-i 2.0, a Level B Psychometric assessment based on the research of Dr. Reuven Bar-On, published by Multi-Health Systems Inc, or MHS.
 It is one of the most reliable, valid and highly researched EQ assessment tools [pdf link].
 Because it is a Level B Psychometric, this means that the EQ-i 2.0 can only be given by a certified administrator.

 The EQ-i 2.0 model of emotional intelligence is based on fifteen competencies grouped into five composites: Self-Perception, Self-Expression, Interpersonal, Decision Making and Stress Management.
 The fifteen competencies, taken together, provide a total EQ.
 The EQ-i 2.0 report also provides some initial interpretation of the fifteen competencies.
 A one-to-one debrief is always included with an EQ-i 2.0 assessment, as results need to be interpreted by a certified administrator.